Web Developer Interview Questions and Answers

 A. Though both of them belong to the comparison operator category, the ‘==’ operator checks the value while the ‘===’ operator checks both the value and the type.

 Front-End Developer Interview Questions

 Q. What are the basic skills of a front-end developer?

 Q. How would you ensure that your web design is user-friendly?

 A. A good front-end developer works alongside UX (User Experience) designers to ensure the best user experience possible.
-Frequent testing and ensuring the page is responsive and works equally good on all screens and devices is also an important step of creating user-friendly apps and websites.
+Frequent testing and ensuring the page is responsive and works equally well on all screens and devices is also an important step of creating user-friendly apps and websites.

 Q. What is CoffeeScript?